davlars/ad-skull-reconstruction/README.md

 ```bash
 $ python -c "import adutils; adutils.load_data_from_nas('Z:/')"
 ```
 where `'Z:/'` should be replaced with your local path to the "REFERENCE" data drive of the NAS (i.e 'Z:/' on windows, or '/path/to/nas/Reference/' on linux).
 This takes quite some time (~10 minutes) to run at first, but makes subsequent reconstructions much faster.
 Note that it uses ~6GB of disk space in a sub-folder to this project.

+For linux users, instructions on how to properly mount the nas cand be found  [here](https://davlars.github.io/how_to_mount_imagingnas.github.io/)

 Files to read and reconstruct the data is given in this repository (the easiest example is given by a FBP reconstruction in [`FBP_reco_skullCT.py`](FBP_reco_skullCT.py).
 Most of the data handling is however hidden in [`adutils.py`](adutils.py).
 To make use of these, simply run the following in your script
 ```python